 Turrón adverts have also become a part of the Christmas scene and the same ones, only slightly updated, are repeated year after year.
 Every Spaniard knows the tune to ‘‘Vuelve a Casa por Navidad’’ from the El Almendro advert and the slightly less subtle ‘‘Queremos turrón, turrón, turrón’’ which advertises Antiu Xixona.
 Every year ‘Turrones 1880’ declares itself, in a sort of Spanish Jeremy Clarkson voice, as “the most expensive turrón in the world” which, considering that nowhere else in the world makes turrón, is a bit like somebody advertising their product as the most expensive Bakewell tart in the world.
 It still shifts off the shelves in shedloads, however, and is a must in the Corte Inglés executive ‘cesta’.

 Turrón is even exported around the world, especially to South America.
-However, the biggest customers are those lovers of all things Spanish, the Japanese, who presumably like to chew on a bit of turrón while dancing flamenco and playing the ‘‘Concierto de Aranjuez’’ on their Casio keyboards.
+However, the biggest customers are those lovers of all things Spanish, the Japanese, who presumably like to chew on a bit of turrón with flamenco music playing in the background.
 Bizarrely enough, after Christmas some of the unsold turrón, which for reasons of sell-by date would not be available for the following year, finds itself on the shelves of the Poundlands and Home Bargains of northern English provincial towns, sold as ‘Spanish nougat’ or ‘Spanish chocolate bars’ for the Easter market.

 Turrón is said to have its origins in ancient Greece where sweets made from honey and almonds were prepared for athletes competing in the Olympic Games as a sort of ancient world energy bar.
 The Moors liked the idea and brought the sweet to Spain in the eighth century.
 According to the Cordobés writer Averroes, writing in 1149, Moorish soldiers were issued something like turrón, shaped into easily portable bars (hence their shape today) to keep them going during long marches.